 Bringing your child to live with you in the U.S. is an exciting time both for you and your family.
-However, unexpected circumstances during the visa application process decrease your chances of success.
+However, unforeseen circumstances during the visa application process decrease your chances of success.
 Maybe you’ve only started your journey, or perhaps, you’ve already faced visa refusal.
 Either way, you shouldn’t worry.
 Even after your child visa denial, you can change the application for the best by submitting additional documents.

 Visa denials are quite a common occurrence, but luckily there are ways to avoid such scenarios.
 Let’s go over the main reasons why your child’s IR2 visa might not get approval.
 In addition, read what you should look out for before starting the application process.